 Develop keyword clusters (focus on longtail keywords) from the research.

 Naturally and contextually incorporate the identified keyword clusters into your product description content in just the right keyword density (about 1-2% or 2 times per 100 words).

-Many marketers often make the mistake of writing product descriptions first before optimizing them.
-But the truth is, a well-planned and optimized description will deliver better and faster results for your eCommerce page.
+Many marketers often make the mistake of writing product descriptions first before optimising them.
+But the truth is, a well-planned and optimised description will deliver better and faster results for your eCommerce page.

 #3.
 Highlight the product’s benefits